triggermesh/docs/docs/sources/awscodecommit.md

-# Event source for AWS CodeCommit
+# Event Source for AWS CodeCommit

 This event source captures notifications from an [AWS CodeCommit repository][cc-docs] whenever a specific action, such as a new commit or the creation of a pull request, happens in this repository.

 ## Prerequisites

-### CodeCommit repository and branch
+### CodeCommit Repository and Branch

 If you don't already have an AWS CodeCommit repository, create one by following the instructions at [Create an AWS CodeCommit repository][cc-create].
 The repository should contain at least one [branch][cc-branches].
 To create one,